(Apologies for the delay in posting this last of the series. Real life has been intruding around here.)

 Today we'll step back one pace to just before that chain bind off.
 Here is what the situation looks like with the excess removed and the loops caught on the needle, but no bind off yet worked.

-Chain bind off is sturdy and reasonably flexible, but it is not the only choice.
-There are other alternatives to operate on these caught loops and that's today's post.
+See, chain bind off is sturdy and reasonably flexible, but it is not the only choice.
+There are other alternatives to bind off the caught loops or shortened ribbing, and that's today's post.

 - Self-edges.
 Ta da!
-This (new!) trick works only on the caught loops of shortened 1/1 ribbing, but it works a treat.
+This (new!) trick works only on 1/1 ribbing, but it works a treat.
 With this trick, the actual loops on the needles become a new bottom edge without adding any more yarn.
-Yes, strange as it may seem, it is possible to get a new non-raveling edge on your shortened ribbing working only with the loops you've caught on your needles in the shortening process--no extra yarn is added.
+Yes, strange as it may seem, it is possible to get a new non-raveling edge on your shortened ribbing working only with the loops you've caught on your needles in the shortening process--no extra yarn added.

 A. Curled edge

-An easy alternative to chain bind off is to simply work a few rows or rounds of stockinette, and then bind off using the same chain bind off featured in the two previous posts of this series.
-Because of its structure, a few rows of added stockinette like this will curl up and hide the chain bind off, making a mysterious sort of curled up edging.
-This curl, called "stockinette curl," is an undefeatable force of nature.
-Although you knit it as a flat piece of fabric, have no fears, it curls permanently and will never flatten!
-This sort of edging is attractive, looking very much like an I-cord bind off.
+An easy alternative to chain bind off at the edge of the ribbing is to simply work a few rows or rounds of stockinette, and THEN bind off using the same chain bind off featured in the two previous posts of this series.
+Adding a few rows of stockinette before the chain bind off makes an edge which curls up and hides the chain bind off--a mysterious sort of curled up edging with no bind off visible.
+This "stockinette curl," is an undefeatable force of nature, the curl is permanent and will never flatten.
+Attractive in appearance, it looks a lot like an I-cord bind off.

 Here are the instructions for this curled edge, and here are more illustrations of a curled edge on various fabrics.